galileo/docker-binaries/README.md

-# Run all your code within container
+# Run commands without installing them

 Simple way to run any executedble without installing it on your host machine.